libpfasst/LibPFASST/docs/source/parameters.rst

 Parameters and variables
 ========================

-The libpfasst library has many parameters which control the behavior of the PFASST algorithm and can be changed by the user.
+The LibPFASST library has many parameters which control the behavior of the PFASST algorithm and can be changed by the user.
 This section lists all the parameters and describes their function, location, and default values.
 Most of the